metabase/metabase/docs/databases/connections/snowflake.md

 ### Warehouse

 Snowflake warehouse.
-If the user doesn't have a default warehouse, you'll need to enter the warehouse to connect to.
+If the user lacks a default warehouse, you'll need to enter the warehouse to connect to.

 ### Database name (case sensitive)